fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 7. **Create payment**
     Create payment against the installment using [FPDocs, Create an eNACH or UPI Autopay Payment](https://fintechprimitives.com/docs/api/#create-an-enach-or-upi-autopay-payment).

+Based on your workflow, you can either create the mandate before or after taking the consent.

 ---

-### Use Case 2: Lump Sum Purchase for Large Amounts
+### Use Case 2: Lumpsum Purchase for Large Amounts

-For larger investments (e.g. where UPI limits apply), mandates provide a more reliable payment method.
-In this flow, you directly create a purchase order and collect payment via mandate.
+You can now use mandates directly for lumpsum payments, which is especially useful for high-value investments where standard UPI limits might be exceeded.
+Instead of relying on immediate checkout methods, you can simply create a Purchase Order directly and collect the payment via the investor's authorized mandate.

 #### Flow